warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 As part of the startup,
 a check is made to ensure that all requirements are met, by evaluating the contents of the [requirements.txt file](create_bmxapp_appenv.html#requirements).
-The application requires the {{site.data.keyword.cloudant_short_notm}} library, which we [specified](create_bmxapp_createapp.html#essential-files) when creating the application.
+The application requires access to the {{site.data.keyword.cloudant_short_notm}} library, which was [specified](create_bmxapp_createapp.html#essential-files) when the application was created.

-After uploading and starting the application, some simple system checks are performed to confirm that the application is running correctly as far as {{site.data.keyword.Bluemix_notm}} is concerned.
+After you upload and start the application, some simple system checks are run to confirm that the application is running correctly as far as {{site.data.keyword.Bluemix_notm}} is concerned.

 ```text